With websites, email, social media and more, it may seem like the last thing you need is another communication platform for employees.

 And enhanced productivity can be measured in dollars and cents.
 MGI went on to say that in looking at four sectors, consumer packaged goods, retail financial services, advanced manufacturing, and professional services, that improved productivity could potentially contribute $900 billion to $1.3 trillion in annual value.

 Here’s how: According to MGI’s report, employees spend a quarter of their work week managing email and another 20 percent tracking down information or help from colleagues.
-By using a user-friendly and well-designed intranet that time spent can be reduced by as much as 35 percent.
+By using a user-friendly and well-designed intranet that time spent on low value activities can be reduced by as much as 35 percent.
 Tasks get done more quickly using a centralised hub of communication and information.

 Benefits and advantages of an intranet in detail